ronkow-sfa/fao-sfa-forum/README.md

 ## FAO-SFA Forum data files for hands-on exercise

+Data are provided in two formats (csv and xlsx).

 `data.xlsx` and `data.csv` contain identical data of six records.
 They are transformed into `data_transformed.xlsx` and `data_transformed.csv` respectively.